I once was lost in the woods, like literally….lost in the woods.

 It was the first winter camping expedition for army cadets, and I was the civilian officer in charge of 30 grunts.
 I was arriving late into camp with my fellow officer, it was dark, and we were convinced it was the right drop off point to the camp when we asked our driver to drop us off.

 Sarah Ball writes with a courageous vulnerability.
 She is a gifted blogger, speaker, author and a mom of five.
-Sarah will tell you candidly that fifteen years ago she was living on welfare, abandoned with two children, broken, and lost.
-Three years ago she couldn’t get out of bed, or shower because she feared killing herself.
+Sarah will tell you candidly that sixteen years ago she was living on welfare, abandoned with two children, broken, and lost.
+Four years ago she couldn’t get out of bed, or shower because she feared killing herself.
 Today, her fearlessness inspires me.

 It was 1997…there were no cell phones in 1997.